Findings and Publications

 Oracy has become one of the most prominent ideas in modern education.
 But where has this idea come from?
 Should speech education be seen as positive, or does it hold unintended consequences?
 How can problems over definitions, teaching and assessment ever be overcome?

-In this book Wright brings the best positive and sceptical arguments for oracy together in one book.
+This book brings both positive and sceptical arguments for oracy together in one book.
 Experts from education, politics, academia and the charity sector consider the benefits and risks of speech education, place it in global context, and offer practical guidance for those trying to implement it on the ground.

-Contributors include: the political commentator Alastair Campbell; the linguist Deborah Cameron; the educationalists Neil Mercer and Alan Howe; teaching leader Qamar Shafiq; anthropologist Karin Barber; sociolinguist Ian Cushing; political scientist Stephen Coleman; and many others.
+Contributors include: the political commentator Alastair Campbell; the linguist Deborah Cameron; the educationalists Neil Mercer and Alan Howe; teaching leader Qamar Shafiq; anthropologist Karin Barber; sociolinguist Ian Cushing; political scientist Stephen Coleman.

-Read Tom F. Wright’s chapter on the history of oracy on our blog here
+Read the book’s introduction here and Tom F. Wright’s chapter on the history on our blog here

 ‘Oracy and English Studies’: special volume of English: The Journal of the English Association, Summer 2022